Optimization of coarse-grained models: matching probability density in conformational space: THEORY AND METHODS

-The angular bracket with subscript $X$ means the ensemble average in an optional conformational sample, such as the equilibrium sample in t AA or CG model, or any hybrid sample which consisted of equilibrium conformations in both AA and CG models.
-Starts from Eq.~(\ref{fee:gradient}) or Eq.~(\ref{fee:iteration2}), an effective CG potential can be obtained by following algorithms: \begin{enumerate} \item Choose an initial guess of potential function $u^{(0)}_{\gamma}$.
-For many CG models the logarithmic RDF is a good start point,
+Start from eq.(\ref{fee:gradient}) or eq.(\ref{fee:iteration2}) or eq.(\ref{fee:iteration3}), an effective CG potential can be obtained by following algorithms: \begin{enumerate} \item Choose an initial guess of potential function $u^{(0)}_{\gamma}$.
+For example, we might use logarithmic RDF as a start point in pairwise additive models,